Long-Term Drug Rehab – Focused, Professional, Evidence-Based

 Not every program will accept all types of insurance.
 Most organizations take some form of insurance, but their policies will vary according to the particular facility.
 In some cases, the insurance plan may cover only part of the therapy, so it’s important to check the insurance plan before signing up for a drug therapy program.
 Another concern recovering addicts often have is that they might lose their job if they enroll in therapy.
 To what extent is this concern legitimate?
 This would depend on the employer’s policies.
 People may actually be more likely to lose their jobs if they don’t try to get help.
 When an employee is struggling with a substance abuse problem, their boss usually already suspects it.
 The struggle with addiction may eventually become obvious by avoiding therapy because substance abuse will lead work performance to deteriorate.
-There are a few federal laws protecting the right to obtain treatment for an addiction, while using illegal substances on the job invariably constitutes legal grounds for termination.
-Under effective legislation, employers are not allowed to terminate labor contracts as a result of an employee seeking treatment.

 The Right Long-Term Drug Rehab Facility

 An insurance plan’s not covering the cost of therapy isn’t necessarily a deterrent – most treatment facilities are open to discussing other payment options.
 The facility may offer installment payments or financing plans to make therapy more affordable.
 That said, there is a wide variety of long-term therapy options, making it hard to choose the right one.
 These programs can specialize in various areas, targeting individuals who belong to specific age and social groups.
 Drug and alcohol addiction treatment can be highly effective, with longer periods in therapy frequently predicting long-term sobriety success.
 Finding the right long-term program doesn’t need to be difficult.
-Many resources, organizations, and counselors are available to help former addicts recover.